RidwanAz/Darey.io_Devops_Project/Implementing_Load_Balancers_With_Nginx/project_6.md

 #### Project Prerequisites
 - An AWS account
 - Knowledge of Linux
 - Basic understanding of Web Servers such as apache and nginx
 - Familiarity with linux text editors such as vim, emacs and nano

+#### Project Goals
+- Gain a clear understanding of load balancing and its importance in modern web application and server management.
+- Learn how to configure and use Nginx as a load balancer, exploring its key features and capabilities.
+- Discover how load balancing with Nginx can enhance the performance, reliability, and availability of web applications and services.
+- Learn how to set up Nginx to ensure high availability by distributing incoming traffic across multiple backend servers and automatically handling server failures.

 # Project Hghlight
+- Implementing Load Balancers With Nginx

+- Introduction
+  - Concept of Load Balancing
+  - Importance of Load Balancing
+  - Target Audience
+  - Project Prerequisites

+- Implementation Of Load Balancer with Nginx
+  - Provisioning EC2 Instances
+  - Open New Security Group For Both webserver and Load Balancer
+  - Install Apache Webserver
+  - 1Configure Apache On Port 8000
+  - Configure Apache To 1Serve Names of Both Webserver
+  - Install and Configure Nginx As A Load Balancer For Both Webservers

+- Real Life Scenarion of Load Balancing With Apache

+- Conclusion

 # Implementation of Load Balancers With Nginx
 #### Step 1: Provisioning EC2 Instances